HussainAther/philosophy/neuro/comptheory.md

 ## Neural circuitry

-We may imagine the brain as a computer through neural circuitry excitation/inhibitation ratios as a property for cognitive function in cortical circuits.
-Research in circuit function on synaptic parameters in memory and decision-making can give us parameter spcaes to reduce NMDAR conductance strengths from excitatory pyramidal neurons to inhibitory interneurons or excitatory pyramidal neurons.
+We may imagine the brain as a computer through neural circuitry excitation/inhibition ratios as a property for cognitive function in cortical circuits.
+Research in circuit function on synaptic parameters in memory and decision-making can give us parameter spaces to reduce NMDAR conductance strengths from excitatory pyramidal neurons to inhibitory interneurons or excitatory pyramidal neurons.
 We may apply dopamine neuronal activity using a bifurcation diagram.
 In math, we generally use bifurcation plots to study dynamical system behavior with respect to parameter variations or similar perturbations.
 We may use Ohm's law to relate current, potential, capacitance, and resistance among